Why should Society members form a Chapter?

 CAS Chapters must report annually in two ways:

 - Report to CAS Society.
-At the end of each year Chapters must report to CAS Society their activities of the previous year as well as describe the plans for the current year.
-The report must be done filling in the form in the CASS Chapter Reporting Template.
-These reports should be uploaded via the CASS report upload webpage.
+At the end of each year, Chapters must report to CAS Society their activities of the current year as well as describe the plans for the next year The report must be done online here.
 In case of any questions, you should contact the corresponding CASS BoG Region Representative.

 Are there funds available for my Chapter?

-Yes, funds are provided by the IEEE to eligible units through the annual Section rebate. $180 per Chapter which meets the IEEE reporting requirements explained above.
+Yes, funds are provided by the IEEE to eligible units through the annual Chapter rebate. $200 per Chapter which meets the IEEE reporting requirements explained above.

 In addition to IEEE funding, the CAS Society provides the following financial support to its Chapters:

-- An amount that will depend on an assessment the activities carried out in the previous year and on the plans for the current year.
-These should be submitted to CAS Society via the CASS BoG Region Representative by filling-in the CASS Chapter Reporting Template.
+- An amount that will depend on an assessment of the activities carried out in the previous year and on the plans for the current year.
+These should be submitted online here.

 - Chapters can also apply for support for specific activities through the CAS Society Outreach Initiative.